open-mmlab/mmdeploy/docs/en/04-supported-codebases/mmocr.md

   MMDeploy supports models of two tasks of mmocr, one is `text detection` and the other is `text-recogntion`.

-  **DO remember to use** the corresponding deployment config file when trying to converting models of different tasks.
+  **DO remember to use** the corresponding deployment config file when trying to convert models of different tasks.

-- **{backend}:** inference backend, such as onnxruntime, tensorrt, pplnn, ncnn, openvino, coreml and etc.
+- **{backend}:** inference backend, such as onnxruntime, tensorrt, pplnn, ncnn, openvino, coreml etc.

 - **{precision}:** fp16, int8.
 When it's empty, it means fp32